stephyspiccoli/dog-rescue-pattern-library/README.md

     The neutral colors are to blend and combine the two bold colors together
 ---

 The Loyal Rescue is an amazing adoption website that help puppies find a wonderful home again.
+With an amazing rescue